 In another wrongful death case Mr. Achrem handled in Las Vegas, Nevada, the decedent was a passenger in a vehicle her friend was driving.
-As they were heading home from college, their vehicle was struck by an 18-wheeler whose driver had been engaged in a speed contest with another vehicle.
+As they were heading home from college, their vehicle was struck by an 18-wheeler during a speed contest with another vehicle.
 When the truck struck the girls’ vehicle, it went out of control and crashed into a large tree.
 Both girls died instantly.
 Mr. Achrem later obtained a multi-million dollar wrongful death settlement, which was given to the decedent’s mother, who was her only heir.

-Achrem & Associates has been litigating serious injury cases for more than 40 years and we have the skills and resources necessary to help our clients in even the most complicated cases.
+Edward J. Achrem & Associates has been litigating serious injury cases for more than 43 years and we have the skills and resources necessary to help our clients in even the most complicated cases.

 Call (702) 734-3936 today for a free consultation.
 If you’re outside Nevada, call us at (888) 734-6789.